Rhialto/PET_MEGA65/README.md

 * `!"#$%&'()<>?[]` are shifted on the Mega-65 keyboard but the shift key will be ignored for the PET.
 * `Mega` + the above keys: if you want to access the PET graphic characters on `!"#` etc, additionally press the `Mega` key.
 This *will* activate the PET's shift key.

+The ROMs slow down scrolling if you press the OFF/RVS key.

 ### B keyboard

 The B keyboard has 2 sets of number keys (and `.`): once on the numeric keypad, and once on the main.
 By default typing these keys will activate the version on the PET's main keyboard.